DataDrivenMai/DataDrivenMai-blog/responsible-web-scraping/README.md

 ## Project Value

 ### Motivation
-Scraping data from websites too quickly can overload the server, slow down or crash the website, and be mistakened as a malicious attacker.
+Scraping data from websites too quickly can overload the server, slow down or crash the website, and be mistakened as a malicious attack.
 Good web scraping practices keep you from inadvertently leading a cyberattack on a website, and prevents your IP address from being banned of access.
 This tutorial will demonstrate how beginners can carry out data scraping in a responsible and robust manner.

 ### Key Skills Demonstrated
 - Read `robots.txt` files to see